TreeDiffusion: Hierarchical Generative Clustering for Conditional Diffusion: Related Work

-\paragraph{Connecting Diffusion with Clustering} The research most closely related to our work focuses on using clustering as conditioning signals for diffusion models to enhance their generative quality.
-For instance, \cite{adaloglou2024rethinking} propose an approach that utilizes cluster assignments from k-means or TEMI clustering \citep{DBLP:conf/bmvc/AdaloglouMKK23}.
-Similarly, \cite{hu2023self} introduces a framework that employs the k-means clustering algorithm as an annotation function, generating self-annotated image-level, box-level, and pixel-level guidance signals.
+The research most closely related to our work focuses on using clustering as conditioning signals for diffusion models to improve generative quality.
+One approach \cite{adaloglou2024rethinking} utilizes cluster assignments from k-means or TEMI clustering \cite{DBLP:conf/bmvc/AdaloglouMKK23}.
+Similarly, another one \cite{hu2023self} introduces a framework that employs the k-means clustering algorithm as an annotation function, generating self-annotated image-level, box-level, and pixel-level guidance signals.
 Both studies demonstrate the benefits of conditioning on clustering information to improve generative performance without going into the specifics of clustering performance itself.
-In contrast, our research further investigates which types of clustering information are most beneficial for the model, employing learned latent cluster representations alongside cluster assignments for conditioning.
-Related to conditioning on clusters, both kNN-Diffusion \citep{DBLP:conf/iclr/SheyninAPSGNT23} and Retrieval-Augmented Diffusion Models \citep{blattmann2022retrieval} utilize nearest neighbor retrieval to condition generative models on similar embeddings, minimizing the need for large parametric models and paired datasets in tasks like text-to-image synthesis.
-Diffusion models have also been applied in incomplete multiview clustering to generate missing views to improve clustering performance, as demonstrated by \citep{DBLP:conf/icml/0001DWC0F024, wen2020generalized}.
-On a different note, \citep{wang2024diffusion} shows that training diffusion models is equivalent to solving a subspace clustering problem, explaining their ability to learn image distributions with few samples.
-Additionally, \citet{palumbo_deep_2023} employ post-hoc diffusion models to enhance the generation quality of their multimodal clustering models.
-However, to the best of our knowledge, there is currently no diffusion model that leverages the hierarchical structure of the data to enhance the interpretability and generative performance of generative clustering models.
+In contrast, our work further investigates which types of clustering information are most beneficial for the model, employing learned latent cluster representations alongside cluster assignments for conditioning.
+Related to conditioning on clusters, both kNN-Diffusion \cite{DBLP:conf/iclr/SheyninAPSGNT23} and Retrieval-Augmented Diffusion Models \cite{blattmann2022retrieval} utilize nearest neighbor retrieval to condition generative models on similar embeddings, minimizing the need for large parametric models and paired datasets in tasks like text-to-image synthesis.
+Diffusion models have also been applied in incomplete multiview clustering to generate missing views to improve clustering performance \cite{DBLP:conf/icml/0001DWC0F024,wen2020generalized}.
+On a different note, recent research shows that training diffusion models is equivalent to solving a subspace clustering problem, explaining their ability to learn image distributions with few samples \cite{wang2024diffusion}.
+Finally, diffusion models have also been applied as a post-hoc method to enhance the generation quality of their multimodal clustering models \cite{palumbo_deep_2023}.
+However, to the best of our knowledge, no existing diffusion model explicitly uses hierarchical clustering to enhance the interpretability and generative performance of generative clustering models.